waikato-llm/llm-dataset-converter/plugins/from-txt-pretrain.md

   -i INPUT [INPUT ...], --input INPUT [INPUT ...]
                         Path to the text file(s) to read; glob syntax is supported (default: None)
+  -s, --split_lines     Splits the text file on new lines and forwards them as
+                        separate records; the index of the line gets stored in the meta-data under 'line'. (default: False)
 ```